osmosis-labs/sqs/tests/README.md

 We have 3 kinds of quotes tests:
 1. USDC input from 10^6 to 10^9 in each order of magnitude for amount in with every supported token as output denom
 2. Top X by-liquidity tokens with each other.
-Generate amounts from 10^6 to 10^9
+Generate one pseudo-random amount in each order of magnitude from 10^6 to 10^9.
 3. Transmuter pool test (disabled if transmuter pool is imbalanced)

 For every test, we run the quote and then validate the following: